 For this method, you need a location that’s not drafty.
 The last thing you want is having the seeds blown away, right?

-First of all, you need to sterilize them.
+First of all, you need to sterilize the potting medium.
 That’s nothing complicated.
-Pour those seeds into a shallow pan and cover it with aluminum foil.
+Pour it into a shallow pan and cover it with aluminum foil.
 Put the pan in the oven at 16–21°C for approximately an hour.

 After that, use warmer water to wet the mix, and then drain it well.
-Then sow them evenly across the surface of the humid potting medium.
+Then sow the seeds evenly across the surface of the humid potting medium.
 Don’t cover it, so to enable seed germination.
 Also, make sure the location has an adequate humidity level.

 The seeds of many species from this family usually start to germinate within 2-3 weeks.
 Sometimes, it can take longer than that, so arm yourself with patience.